-- Our new SNAPSHOT – Lens Interchange System utilizes self-locating rare earth magnets and a secure locking mechanism...
+- SNAPSHOT MAGNETIC LENS SYSTEM - Utilizes self-locating rare earth magnets and a secure locking mechanism for fast,...

 The Giro Contact makes use of peripheral vision with a spherical lens that resembles the form of the human eye.
 On top of that, the glasses feature an anti-fog coating for optimal view.
 In combination with the anti-fog coating Giro also features EVAK™ Vent Technology to lower the chance of fogging up.
 For comfortability, they added triple layer face foam to the goggles.